ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 If the host is configured to have different preferences, the recommendations in this document can be easily adapted.

-# Hostname Resolution Query Handling {#query}
+# Hostname Resolution {#resolution}

-When a client has both IPv4 and IPv6 connectivity and is trying to establish a connection with a named host, it needs to send out both AAAA and A DNS queries.
-Both queries SHOULD be made as soon after one another as possible, with the AAAA query made first and immediately followed by the A query.
+When a client is trying to establish a connection to a named host, it needs to determine which destination IP addresses it can use to reach the host.
+The client resolves the host name into IP addresses by sending DNS queries and collecting the answers.

-Additionally, if the client also wants to receive SVCB / HTTPS resource records (RRs) {{SVCB}}, it SHOULD issue the SVCB query immediately before the AAAA and A queries (prioritizing the SVCB query since it can also include address hints).
-If the client has only one of IPv4 or IPv6 connectivity, it still issues the SVCB query prior to whichever AAAA or A query is appropriate.
-Note that upon receiving a SVCB answer, the client might need to issue futher AAAA and/or A queries to resolve the service name included in the RR.
+This section describes how a client initiates DNS queries and asynchronously handles the answers.

+## Sending DNS Queries

+Clients first need to determine which DNS resource records (RRs) they will include in queries for a named host.
+When a client has both IPv4 and IPv6 connectivity, it needs to send out queries for both AAAA and A records.
+On a network with only IPv4 connectivity, it will send a query for A records.
+On a network with only IPv6 connectivity, the client will either send out queries for both AAAA and A records, or only a query for AAAA records, depending on the network configuration.
+See {{v6only}} for more discussion of handling IPv6-only networks.

+In addition to requesting AAAA and A records, clients can request either SVCB or HTTPS records {{SVCB}}.
+Sending a query for SVCB records will be based on which application is establishing the connection.
+For applications using HTTP or HTTPS (including applications using WebSockets), the client SHOULD send a query for HTTPS records.

+All of the DNS queries SHOULD be made as soon after one another as possible.
+The order in which the queries are sent SHOULD be as follows (omitting any query that doesn't apply based on the logic described above):

+1. HTTPS or SVCB query
+1. AAAA query
+1. A query

+## Handling DNS Answers Asynchronously

+Once the client receives sufficient answers to its DNS queries, it can move onto the phase of sorting addresses ({{sorting}}) and establishing connections ({{connections}}).

-Implementations SHOULD NOT wait for all answers to return before attempting connection establishment.
+Implementations SHOULD NOT wait for all answers to return before starting the next steps of establishment.
 If one query fails to return or takes significantly longer to return, waiting for the other answers can significantly delay the connection establishment of the first one.

-Therefore, the client SHOULD treat DNS resolution as asynchronous.
-Note that if the platform does not offer an asynchronous DNS API, this behavior can be simulated by making separate synchronous queries, each on a different thread.
+Therefore, the client SHOULD treat DNS resolution as asynchronous, being able to process different record types independently.
+Note that if the platform does not offer an asynchronous DNS API, this behavior can be simulated by making separate synchronous queries for each record type, each on a different thread.

-The algorithm for acting upon received answers depends on whether the client sent out queries for SVCB RRs.

-If the client did not request SVCB RRs:

-- If a positive AAAA response (a response containing at least one valid AAAA RR) is received first, the first IPv6 connection attempt is immediately started.
+The client moves onto sorting addresses and establishing connections once one of the following condition sets are met:

+Either:

+- Some positive (non-empty) address answers have been received AND
+- A postive (non-empty) or negative (empty) answer has been received for the preferred address family that was queried AND
+- SVCB/HTTPS service information has been received (or has received a negative response)

+Or:

+- Some positive (non-empty) address answers have been received AND
+- A resolution time delay has passed after which other answers have not been received

+If all answers come back with negative answers (no addresses), the connection establishment will fail or need to wait until other answers are received.

+On networks that allow connectivity on both IPv6 and IPv4, IPv6 is assumed to be the preferred address family.
+If only IPv6 or IPv4 offers connectivity, that address family should be considered preferred address family for progressing the algorithm.

-- If a positive A response is received first (which might be due to reordering), the client SHOULD wait a short time for the AAAA response to ensure that preference is given to IPv6, since it is common for the AAAA response to follow the A response by a few milliseconds.
+The resolution time delay is a short time that provides a chance for preferred addresses to come back (via AAAA records) along with service information (via SVCB/HTTPS records).
+This accounts for the case where the AAAA or SVCB/HTTPS records follow the A recoreds by a few milliseconds.
 This delay is referred to as the "Resolution Delay".
-If a negative AAAA response (no error, no data) is received within the Resolution Delay period or the AAAA response has not been received by the end of the Resolution Delay period, the client SHOULD proceed to sorting addresses (see
-  {{sorting}}) and staggered connection attempts (see {{connections}}) using any IPv4 addresses received so far.

-If the client did request SVCB RRs:

-- If the client receives any positive response back (containing a valid AAAA, A, or SVCB ServiceMode RR), it starts the Resolution Delay timer, which is run until both the AAAA and SVCB ServiceMode responses are received, or a SVCB response is received that also includes at least one address in the `ipv6hint` parameter.
-  Once a SVCB response and at least one IPv6 address have been received, or the timer expires, the client proceeds with the process of sorting addresses and staggered connection attempts.

-For both variations of the algorithm, the RECOMMENDED value for the Resolution Delay is 50 milliseconds.
+The RECOMMENDED value for the Resolution Delay is 50 milliseconds.

+### Resolving SVCB/HTTPS Aliases and Targets

+SVCB and HTTPS records describe information for network services.
+Individual records are either AliasMode or ServiceMode records, where AliasMode requires another SVCB/HTTPS query for the alias name.
+ServiceMode records either are associated with the original name being queried, in which case their TargetName is "."; or are associated with another service name (see {{Section 2.5 of SVCB}}).

+The algorithm in this document does not consider service information to be received until ServiceMode records are available.

+ServiceMode records can contain address hints via `ipv6hint` and `ipv4hint` parameters.
+When these are received, they SHOULD be considered as positive non-empty answers for the purpose of the algorithm when A and AAAA records corresponding to the TargetName are not available yet.
+Clients are required to issue A and AAAA queries as applicable for the TargetNames they don't have answers for yet.
+When those answers return, they update the available the set of responses as new answer (see {{new-answers}}).

+### Examples

+TODO: Provide examples of various scenarios (simple dual stack, SVCB, delayed AAAA, delayed SVCB, SVCB hints providing early answers)

+## Handling New Answers {#new-answers}

 If new positive responses arrive while connection attempts are in progress, but before any connection has been established, then the newly